 He is a Clinical Professor at the University of California, San Francisco, where he has taught psychiatric residents, medical students, and nurse practitioners about the assessment and treatment of people with depression and bipolar for 15 years.

 Dr. Forster is also a Distinguished Fellow of the American Psychiatric Association an honor which is awarded by the APA to “outstanding psychiatrists who have made significant contributions to the psychiatric profession in at least five of the following areas: administration, teaching, scientific and scholarly publications, volunteering in mental health and medical activities of social significance, community involvement, as well as for clinical excellence.
 Distinguished Fellow is the highest membership honor the APA bestows upon members.”

 The Pleasanton office is convenient for people living in Walnut Creek, Livermore, Dublin, San Ramon, Dublin and Hayward.
-There is ample parking and the office is a little under a mile away from the Dublin / Pleasanton BART station.
+There is ample parking and the office is right across the Stoneridge Shopping Center.